 The makers of consumer goods owe it to their customers to conduct thorough testing and use safe materials and designs.
-If a dangerous or defective product does reach consumers, the people responsible must take action to protect against injuries.
+If a dangerous product does reach consumers, the people responsible must take action to protect against injuries.
 When a bad product does cause injury, it is important for the victim to hold the manufacturer liable to collect full compensation and help other consumers avoid the same fate.
-At Butler Wooten & Peak LLP, our Atlanta defective product lawyers have the extensive experience and resources necessary to handle product liability cases.
+Our law firm has the extensive experience and resources necessary to handle product liability cases in Atlanta and throughout Georgia.
 Our track record against the makers of dangerous products speaks for itself.

-When you buy something, you have a right to expect that it will not harm you if used properly.
-Liability of a product laws are a mix of state and federal regulations designed to protect consumers from dangerous or defective products.
+When you buy something, you have a legal right to expect that it will not harm you if used properly.
+Liability of a product laws are a mix of state and federal regulations designed to protect consumers from dangerous products.
 They allow people who are injured to seek compensation from the people who designed, manufactured, marketed or sold the dangerous product.
 If you use the product in a reasonable manner and it still causes injury, you may have a claim.
-You can consult with one of our Atlanta product liability attorneys about the details of your case.
+You can consult with one of our Atlanta product liability attorneys to discus your legal options.

 Two methods determine fault in a Georgia court: strict liability and negligence.